Ocalenie Foundation logo

 Polish Language Courses

-We have been carrying out Polish language lessons since 2018.
-In 2023 in Warsaw we announced four open calls for language courses.
-During four trimesters, people from 71 countries took part in the classes.
-Most participants were from Ukraine, Belarus, Russia, Afghanistan and Turkey.
-Apart from that, we announced two enrollments for Polish language courses in Łódź.
-The classes were held in two trimesters and 55 people from 14 countries took part, most of them from Ukraine and Belarus.
-Among others were also people from Jordan, Guinea, Brazil and Armenia.
-The classes were conducted by a team of 5 lectureres.
+We have been offering Polish language lessons since 2018.
+Last year we held four open enrollments for courses in Warsaw, with participants from 71 countries attending throughout four trimesters.
+The majority came from Ukraine, Belarus, Russia, Afghanistan, and Turkey.
+Additionally, we organized two enrollments for courses in Łódź, where 55 people from 14 countries participated over two trimesters, mostly from Ukraine and Belarus, but also from Jordan, Guinea, Brazil, and Armenia.
+The classes were led by a team of five instructors.

 Support for Children and Youth "Knowledge to the Max"